 The Foundation's primary activity is managing the Consolidated Fund, a balanced co-mingled fund of equity and fixed income securities providing a diversified investment medium for the Diocese, its parishes and other related institutions.
+In 2023, The Church Foundation created the Short Term Investment Fund specifically to cater to the needs of those who are interested in a shorter term investment horizon or prefer not to take the risk of investing in equity markets.
 In its role as trustee, custodian and investment advisor for assets of the Diocese and its churches, chapels, missions and other institutions, the Foundation holds legal but not equitable title to certain real and personal property of the Diocese and improvements thereon.
 The Diocese is equitable owner of all such property and, accordingly, such property is not reflected in the Foundation's statements of financial position.